Financial-Times/origami/README.md

 Currently, only non silent mode is supported.

+We do support several themes:

+* Light: Use the `o-header--light` class on the root element.
+Applies a _pink_ background
+* Minimal: Use the `o-header--minimal` class on the root element and don't add the `o-header__top` container markup.
+Displays a smaller header

 ### Markup

 _There are intentionally no classes to switch between logged in and out as we don't want to do that in the client side.
 This is left up to the product._